Leon Barmore: Louisiana Tech (1977–2002)

-Baylor University
+Baylor University (2008–2011)

 In 2008, Leon decided to resume his coaching career at Baylor University, where he was an assistant under former Louisiana Tech player Kim Mulkey, who played under Barmore from 1980 to 1984 and was his top assistant from 1985 to 2000.
 In the first round of the 2009 NCAA Tournament, Barmore served as Baylor's interim head coach and led the Bears to an overtime victory over UT-San Antonio (Mulkey missed the game with an illness).
 Both Mulkey and Barmore are members of the Women's Basketball Hall of Fame (Mulkey as a player and Barmore as a coach) and the Basketball Hall of Fame.

+Hall of Fame

+Barmore was inducted in the Women's Basketball Hall of Fame in 2003.
+He was also inducted into the Naismith Basketball Hall of Fame in 2003.

 Head coaching record

 Coaching tree

 Eight former assistant coaches under head coach Leon Barmore have become head women's basketball coaches.